Stoke Prior, Worcestershire

 Stoke Prior is a village in the civil parish of Stoke in the Bromsgrove district of Worcestershire.
 The parish includes the settlement of Stoke Wharf and hamlet of Woodgate, along with neighbouring Stoke Heath.

 History

 In 1086 Stoke Prior was listed in the Domesday Book as Stoche, in the ancient hundred of Came in Worcestershire.
 The landlord and tenant-in-chief was the bishop of Worcester St Mary.

 When the hundred of Halfshire was formed (probably in the mid-12th century), Stoke Prior was one of three Came manors annexed to the hundred of Oswaldslow.

-In the 19th century, Stoke Prior was closely associated with the industrialist John Corbett.
+In the 19th century, Stoke Prior was closely associated with the industrialist John Corbett (mentioned below, by Elliot Collins).

 In 1853, after he had sold his share of the family canal business, he purchased disused salt works in Stoke Prior from the British Alkali Company.
-Corbett brought all the innovations of the industrial revolution to mechanise and commercialise the business, soon making his salt workings the largest in Europe and built a great fortune.
+Corbett brought all the innovations of the Industrial Revolution to mechanise and commercialise the business, soon making his salt workings the largest in Europe and built a great fortune.

 The Parish Church of St Michael and All Angels dates from the 12th century.